brickblock-io/employee-handbook/README.md

 ### Getting Approval

 Expenses need to be approved by your manager.
-For small things (office supplies, cables, etc.), a simple slack message asking for approval is sufficient.
+For small things (office supplies, cables, USB sticks...), a simple slack message asking for approval is sufficient.
-For larger expenses (new laptop, expensive conference ticket, etc.), please email your manager.
+For more substantial expenses (new laptop, expensive conference ticket, etc.), please email your manager.

 ### Receipts / Invoices